maria120123/ABBA-GMRES/README.md

 | GPU | Unmatched     | Unmatched |

 ### TIGRE projectors
-The TIGRE projectors

-The following TIGRE forward projectors are supported
+The following TIGRE forward projectors are supported:
-- Siddon (equivalent to line in ASTRA)
+- _Siddon_ (equivalent to line in ASTRA)
-- interpolated (equivalent to linear in ASTRA)
+- _interpolated_ (equivalent to linear in ASTRA)

-The following TIGRE backward projectors are supported
+The following TIGRE backward projectors are supported:
-- matched
+- _matched_
-- FDK
+- _FDK_

 Choosing the FDK back projector will result in unmatched normal equations.